Involuntary churn

 Email reaches people who have not opened your app.
 A dunning banner inside your app reaches people who ignore email but still use the product daily.
 The best programs stack both.

-Redchurn automates this on top of RevenueCat.
+RedChurn automates this on top of RevenueCat.
 When a billing issue event fires, your recovery sequence starts.
 You configure timing and copy once from the dashboard.
 Every failed payment runs through the same flow.

 How to measure progress